 Cybersecurity Career Statistics

 According to the Bureau of Labor Statistics, cybersecurity professionals often hold bachelor’s level degrees.
 This is because, in addition to needing to learn and understand how to manage networks, cybersecurity professionals also need to understand how to compromise networks.
 So many use the extra two years to more closely study methods of attack and defense.

 The median salary for information security analysts is $92,600 per year, and such positions typically require less than five years of work experience in related positions.
 The job growth, according to BLS, is 28% between 2016 and 2026, a total of 28,500 jobs.

 Information Technology: Cybersecurity Explained

 Cybersecurity is also known as information security or information assurance.
 Cybersecurity analysts are responsible for evaluating their company’s security needs and then planning and implementing the appropriate security procedures.
 This is one of the most difficult and highest stress jobs in the information technology industry.
 Attackers are constantly finding new ways to attack networks and gain information they shouldn’t have.
 Information security analysts are the only people who stand between our information and criminals.
 As the old adage goes, security has to win every time, but attackers only have to win once.
-The need for information security analysts is growing at the rapid rate of 28%.
+The need for information security analysts is growing at a rapid rate of 28%.

-Another role cybersecurity experts play in information technology is that of penetration tester.
+Another role cybersecurity experts play in information technology is that of a penetration tester.
 Certified penetration testers are hired by companies to attack the company’s security in order to help harden weak points that have been missed.
 Penetration testers often use both technological and social means to compromise the networks of their clients.